Painting Skirting Boards | A How To Guide

 Preparing New Skirting Boards

-If you are using MDF, make sure to sand the boards before priming so that the final layer of paint can be applied evenly.
+If you are using MDF, make sure to sand the boards before priming / undercoating so that the final layer of paint can be applied evenly.

 If you are using softwood, make sure you treat the knots and other imperfections before painting the boards.

-You're in luck if you've purchased primed MDF skirting from ourselves.
-We prime the boards twice to ensure full coverage and sand them in between layers.
+You're in luck if you've purchased undercoated MDF skirting from ourselves.
+We prime the boards and then undercoat them to ensure full coverage (they're also sanded before and after the priming so that the finish is smooth).
 The boards will be ready to paint as soon as you've fitted them!

 Tape Your Edges Before Picking Up The Brush